jennyreddish/seshat/docs/source/software-tools.rst

             .. hint::

+                - If you are not familiar with using the command line, you can find Terminal in the Applications folder on your Mac.
+Pin it to your dock for easy access.
-                If Homebrew is not installed, refer to the Python & Anaconda instructions above.
+                - If Homebrew is not installed, refer to the Python & Anaconda instructions above.

     .. tab:: Windows